ModDota/TypeScriptDeclarations/packages/dota-lua-types/README.md

 ## Enums

 This package includes 2 versions of enum types - raw and normalized.
-Raw types are included with `"types": ["dota-lua-types"]`.
+Raw types are included with `"types": ["@moddota/dota-lua-types"]`.
 They are defined using original engine names and have no structural changes.
 This makes the code using some enums compatible with Panorama, however it leads to repetition and requires you to use inconsistent standard names.

-Normalized enum types can be included with `"types": ["dota-lua-types/normalized"]`.
+Normalized enum types can be included with `"types": ["@moddota/dota-lua-types/normalized"]`.
 With these types, enums have consistent names and have no repeated parts.
 For example, instead of `EDOTA_ModifyGold_Reason.DOTA_ModifyGold_Unspecified` you have to write `ModifyGoldReason.UNSPECIFIED`.